dmidlo/histdata.com-tools/docs/temporal-workflow-topology.md

-The activity functions delegate to queue-free stage helpers and return `StageResult`, `ArtifactRef`, progress metadata, cancellation metadata, and bounded operation summaries.
-They do not return rows, raw archive bytes, or materialized dataframes through Temporal history.
+The activity functions delegate to queue-free stage helpers and return `StageResult`, `ArtifactRef`, progress metadata, cancellation metadata, and bounded operation summaries. `dataset_plan` stores full plan metadata in the manifest SQLite store and returns a compact reference.
+Operation activities can load their assigned batch from that reference when no inline `work_items` payload is present.
+Activities do not return rows, raw archive bytes, or materialized dataframes through Temporal history.

 ## Task Queues